fhalde/fauxspark/README.md

   3.00: [main        ] job completed successfully
 ```

-Two interesting observations:
+Two observations:

-1. Note how the execution time didn't just shrink by half (5.0 ➜ 3.0)
+1. The execution time didn't shrink by half unlike before (5.0 ➜ 3.0)
 2. The utilization dropped by ~16%

-So why isn't the execution time a simple division of T / C i.e. 10 (tasks) / 4 (cores) = 2.5?
-The formula above assumes every core has contributed equally to the completion of all the tasks.
-With 4 cores, an executor can process 4 tasks in parallel.
-That's 4 (1s), then 4 (1s), then ...
-2 (1s) = 3s.
-The last batch still takes 1s to complete.
-In Spark, a task is the smallest unit of parallelism.
+There's nothing surprising about #1, it's just the number of tasks was not divisble by the cores.
+Looking at the schedule, we have 4 tasks scheduled in the first batch (1s), then another batch of 4 tasks (1s), and finally 2 tasks (1s) totaling to 3s.

 To understand utilization, we first need to define it.
 In the simulator, utilization is defined as:
-> Σ task.runtime) / (Σ executor.uptime * executor.cores
+> Σ task.runtime / Σ executor.uptime * executor.cores

-Since the third batch left two cores idle, the utilization dropped.
+In our example, the last batch consisted of only 2 tasks, each using 1 core, leaving the remaining 2 cores underutilized hence the drop.

 Alright, this was fun, but it still doesn't justify building a simulator.

-I used the uniform distribution to keep things simple.
-In reality, datasets are rarely, if ever, uniformly distributed.